vivek-bombatkar/MyLearningNotes/Python/README.md

 #this will create 'pipfile'
 ```

-Once we have pipfile created...
+Once we have pipfile created run below to...
  - automagically locate the Pipfiles
  - create a new virtual environment
  - and install the necessary packag